akshayhallagade/netflix-clone/README.md

 ## Getting Started

+### Important Note : Before getting started

+I have made the both front end and backend of the website.

+#### For only Front(with no connected to backend)

+1.  use master branch of this repo.

+#### For Front and Back end -->

+1. Clone second branch of this repo. -> **Backend connected branch**
+2.  use this backend link https://github.com/akshayhallagade/netflix-clone-backend

-To run the Netflix Clone project locally:
+### To run the Netflix Clone project locally:

 1. Clone this repository to your local machine.
 2. Navigate to the project directory in your terminal.